SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Related Work

 \subsection{Wireless Transmission Scheduling}

 Transmission scheduling in wireless networks with primary interference constraints~\cite{ModianoShahZussman2006DistSched} shares a common algorithmic problem with crossbar scheduling: to compute a good matching for each ``time slot".
 The matching computation in the former case is however more challenging, since it needs to be performed over a general graph that is not necessarily bipartite.
-Several wireless transmission scheduling solutions were proposed in the literature ~\cite{Lin2005DistSched, ModianoShahZussman2006DistSched,Chen2006DistSched,Chaporkar2008DistSched, Gupta2009DistSched,Ji2013DistSched} that are based on distributed computation of matchings in a general graph.
+Several wireless transmission scheduling solutions were proposed in the literature \cite{Lin2005DistSched, ModianoShahZussman2006DistSched,Chen2006DistSched,Chaporkar2008DistSched, Gupta2009DistSched,Ji2013DistSched} that are based on distributed computation of matchings in a general graph.

 Most of these solutions tackle the underlying distributed matching computation problem using an adaptation/extension of either \cite{IsraelItai1986DistMaximalMatching} (used in~\cite{Gupta2009DistSched,Chaporkar2008DistSched,Ji2013DistSched}), or \cite{Hoepman2004DistAppMWM} (used in~\cite{Chen2006DistSched,Lin2005DistSched}).
 In~\cite{IsraelItai1986DistMaximalMatching}, a parallel randomized algorithm was proposed that outputs a maximal matching with expected runtime $O(\log |E|)$, where $|E|$ is the number of edges in the graph.
 This computational complexity, translated into our crossbar scheduling context, is $O(\log N)$.
-However, such maximal matching algorithms are known to only guarantee at least $50\%$ throughput~\cite{McKeownMekkittikulAnantharamEtAl1999}.
-The work of Hoepman~\cite{Hoepman2004DistAppMWM} converts an earlier sequential algorithm for computing approximate MWM~\cite{Preis1999AppMWM} to a distributed algorithm.
-However, the distributed algorithm in~\cite{Hoepman2004DistAppMWM}, like its sequential version~\cite{Preis1999AppMWM}, can only guarantee to find a matching whose weight is at least half of that of the MWM, and hence can only guarantee at least $50\%$ throughput also.
-In comparison, all SERENADE variants can empirically and/or provably guarantee $100\%$ throughput, just like their sequential version SERENA.
+However, maximal matching algorithms are known to only guarantee at least $50\%$ throughput~\cite{McKeownMekkittikulAnantharamEtAl1999}.
+The work of Hoepman~\cite{Hoepman2004DistAppMWM} converts an earlier sequential algorithm for computing approximate MWM~\cite{Preis1999AppMWM} to a distributed one.
+However, the distributed algorithm in~\cite{Hoepman2004DistAppMWM}, like its sequential version~\cite{Preis1999AppMWM}, can only guarantee to find a matching whose weight is at least half of that of the MWM, and hence can only guarantee at least $50\%$ throughput also. \modifiedHL{ In comparison, SERENADE guarantees $100\%$ throughput, just like its sequential version SERENA. }